 What Could You be Allergic to in Your House?

 Dust mites are microscopic insects that feed off human skin flakes.
 They are among the most common in-home allergens.

-Mold is another common household allergen because it tends to grow in damp, dark places like basements, behind drywall, and in small, poorly-ventilated bathrooms.
-Like dust mites, mold can cause respiratory problems along with dry, itchy skin.
+Mould is another common household allergen because it tends to grow in damp, dark places like basements, behind drywall, and in small, poorly-ventilated bathrooms.
+Like dust mites, mould can cause respiratory problems also along with dry, itchy skin.

-Indoor pollen levels can also be higher than you might think, particularly if your family tends to enjoy the outdoors during the spring and summertime, as all that outdoor pollen is easily tracked indoors.
+Indoor pollen levels can also be higher than you might think, particularly if your family tends to enjoy the outdoors during the spring and summertime.

 Indoor Allergies & Asthma Symptoms